Safe as Milk: Critical reception

-Safe As Milk was prominently advertised in Billboard, World Countdown and elsewhere in June 1967.
+Safe As Milk was prominently advertised in Billboard and World Countdown in June 1967.
 However, the band's planned appearance at the Monterey Festival that month fell through, and the record did not achieve popular success, failing to chart in either the United States, where none of Beefheart's albums would ever enter the top 100, or in the United Kingdom, where the band would enjoy modest success with later works such as Trout Mask Replica (1969).
 John Lennon had two Safe As Milk promotional stickers on cupboard doors at his home.
 In 1968, Rolling Stone praised Beefheart's voice, but stated that the album "failed by lapsing into dull commercial rock on the order of Love's early efforts."

 The album made a greater impact in Europe than in the U.S., with the British underground DJ John Peel being a noted admirer from the start, though the original British release was in mono only.

 The album was included in Robert Dimery's 1001 Albums You Must Hear Before You Die.
 In 1999, Jon Savage reflected in Mojo: "Safe as Milk remains a towering achievement: an avant-garde pop masterpiece from the time when they had only just started to make them.
 Along with the first couple of Love and Mothers' albums and The Velvet Underground and Nico, Safe as Milk had a huge impact in the UK, largely thanks to radio play by John Peel; don't forget that it was hardly possible to get any actual San Franciscan albums until the end of 1967."

 It was voted number 172 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).